bormaley999/Android_Assistant_Varvara/README.md

 This my first experimental project in Java.
 The task of the course was to develop a number of answers you saw above.
 Enjoy and have fun speaking to it.

+### Repository structure
+The code for the APP and the Voice Assistant (Varvara) is located: /app/src/main/java/com/example/android_assistant/